-Flow Step Description Methodology/ Tools Duration Mind Jog Understanding the role of a facilitator E-was :Hot and Cold ste participant ness workbook 10 minutes Personal Connect Learning from my training experience Remember the best training you have attended in the past 6 months which was interesting as well as effective?
+Flow Step Description Methodology/ Tools Duration Mind Jog Understanding the role of a facilitator E-was e:Hot and Cold ste participant eness workbook 10 minutes

+Personal Connect Learning from my training experience Remember the best training you have attended in the past 6 months which was interesting as well as effective?
 What made it so interesting and effective?
-Reflect E-was aware 20 mins Information Exchange Understanding the IGNITE model of facilitation Color the fo Inspir atmost control partic optim training ste participant 20 mins Information Application Demonstrating facilitation skills for E-waste sessions Practi ce sessions 20 mins

-Real World Learning to give feedback to each Feedback template 10 mins Connect other
+Reflection E-waste participant awareness workbook 20 mins Information Exchange Understanding the IGNITE model of facilitation Treasure Hunt Color coded chits for the following words: Inspiring, Group atmosphere, Not controlling, Involving participants, Time optimization, effective training E-waste participant workbook, 20 mins Information Application Demonstrating facilitation skills for required for a Greene Champion Practice sessions 20 mins Real World Connect Learning to give feedback to each other Feedback template 10 mins

-MIND JOG ASK: A person to volunteer.
+A person to volunteer.
 Ask the volunteer to give his / her favorite object available with him/ her.
 Take the volunteer out of the room.
 The group is asked to choose a place in the room to hide the object.
 The volunteer enters back the room and needs to figure out / find the object.
 The group assists the volunteer with verbal clues.
-If the volunteer is not at all close to the item as he searches, group says, "Cold," but as the volunteer gets closer to the hidden item, Group responds, "Getting warmer"; "Hot".
+If the volunteer is not at all close to the item as he searches, group says, "Cold," but as the volunteer gets closer to the hidden item, Group responds, "Getting warmer..."; "Hot".
 When he she is very close to the item, group says, "You're hottest!".
 The objective is to help the volunteer find the object/ item.

-ASK What was happening in the game?
+What was happening in the game?

 What is your learning from the game?
-Get few responses Explain The role of the facilitator is the similar to what role you all were playing to help the volunteer.
-You were tring to guide the volunteer to find the item.
+Get few responses

+The role of the facilitator is the similar to what role you all were playing to help the volunteer.
+You were trying to guide the volunteer to find the item.
 Similarly in training programmes the role of the facilitator is to guide the participants such that they are able to maximise their learning outcomes.

-PERSONAL CONNECT Remember the best training you have attended in the past 6 months which was interesting as well as effective?
+Remember the best training you have attended in the past 6 months which was interesting as well as effective ?
 What made it so interesting and effective?

 Write the responses: games, activities, inspiring teacher etc. there are various ingredients to a good or an effective training programme.
-Now all of us have come here to become trainers and we would in this sessions certain skills and techniques that will enable us to become world class trianers
+Now all of us have come here to become trainers and we would in this sessions certain skills and techniques that will enable us to become world class trianers written on them .
+You have to find those chits .

-Slide 5.1 What is IGNITE Model?
-What are the skills of a facilitator?
+Slide 6.1 What is IGNITE Model?
+What are the skills of a Greene Champion?